YutingZhang/lmdis-rep/README.md

 The code works with TensorFlow 1.7 (but not higher than 1.7) and Python 3.6 (or higher).

+Please email [Yuting Zhang](http://ytzhang.net/) if any of the download links are broken.

 ## Paper

 Yuting Zhang, Yijie Guo, Yixin Jin, Yijun Luo, Zhiyuan He, Honglak Lee,